What Is Springboard?

 To learn more about how to submit your Springboard application, watch our video below:

-Once you have submitted your Springboard application you must send your supporting documentation by email to sinead.creaner@getreskilled.com.
-The documentation required will depend on which of the Eligibility Categories you fall into:
+Once you have submitted your Springboard application, you must send your supporting documentation by email to sinead.creaner@getreskilled.com.
+The required documentation depends on which Eligibility Category you fall into:

 1. Unemployed / In receipt of Social Welfare / Signing for Credits

-Copy of an up-to-date CV (even if you have previously provided same)
+• Copy of an up-to-date CV (even if you have previously provided one)

 AND